Keyboard shortcuts

 # Restart deployment to pick up changes

-kubectl rollout restart deployment/radar-agent -n radar-agent
+kubectl rollout restart deployment/radar-collector -n radar-collector

 # Check rollout status

-kubectl rollout status deployment/radar-agent -n radar-agent
+kubectl rollout status deployment/radar-collector -n radar-collector

 Scale Deployment